nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User chooses to add a new property.
 2. User enters the details of the property.
-3. If available, user enters the details of the buyer/seller.
+3. If available, user enters the details of the owner of the property.
 4. User executes add command.

 Use case ends.

 **Extensions**
-* 2a.
-The property already exists.
+* 4a.
+The property already exists.<br>
-* 2b.
-Cobb shows an error message.
+  4a1.
+Cobb shows an error message.<br>
   Use case ends.

-* 4a.
-User provides incorrectly formatted information.
 * 4b.
+User provides incorrectly formatted information.<br>
-Cobb shows an error message.
+  4b1.
+Cobb shows an error message. <br>
   Use case ends.

 ### Use case: Edit a buyer